abdulqadirmsingi/shehita-backend/README.md

+Install python in your PC https://www.python.org/downloads/windows/ create a virtual environment using the command: python -m venv .venv

-create a virtual environment and inside it clone the repository cd shehita-backend/ pip install -r requirements.txt cd shehita/
+and inside it clone the repository cd shehita-backend/ pip install -r requirements.txt cd shehita/